-You can sprinkle it on the top as a garnish for extra colour or flavour on yoghurt, pancakes etc. – recipe
+You can sprinkle it on the top as a garnish for extra colour or flavour on yoghurt, pancakes or salad

-B) In the past beetroot was primarily used as a natural sweetener.
+In the past beetroot was primarily used as a natural sweetener.
 Beetroot powder contains primary sugars such as glucose and fructose and can provide a natural little sweetness to some sweet and savoury dishes.
 I like to use it in smoothies instead of other sweeteners

 How to make beetroot powder